Data Recovery Best Practices for NAS Promise Pegasus2 R4 RAID Arrays

 It is important to note that while RAID configurations can provide protection against disk failures and reduce the risk of data loss, they are not a substitute for regular backups.
 Having a comprehensive backup strategy is crucial to protect against other forms of data loss, such as accidental deletion, file corruption, or catastrophic events.

-Although NAS Pegasus2 R4 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Pegasus2 R4 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view